-At-home dental care can make a huge difference in his health.
+At-home dental care can make a huge difference in their health.
 Whether your pet has a serious case of stinky breath or is just overdue for a cleaning, taking care of your little buddy’s teeth shouldn’t be daunting.
 But you do have to know what you’re looking for, and how to take care of it.

 Gum Disease — It’s Not Just for Humans